SupeRuier/awesome-active-learning/contents/pb_classification.md

   Add area-under-margin as informative measurements.
 - ALLSH: Active Learning Guided by Local Sensitivity and Hardness [2022]:
   Select the instances whose predictive likelihoods diverge the most from their perturbations.
+- Active Learning by Feature Mixing [2022, CVPR]: The instance with the representation which could maximally influence the output of the anchor labeled instance (by feature mixing) could be informative.

 ## 2. Representativeness-impart sampling